Duke of Edinburgh’s Award

 The College offers an opportunity for all sixth form and Year 10 pupils to get involved in the Duke of Edinburgh’s Award scheme at gold and silver level.
 Participation in the scheme is voluntary.
 It offers a series of constructive individual challenges that encourage personal development and is highly valued by employers and universities.
 Completion of the bronze and silver awards is not required prior to enrolment for the gold award.

 The award at Eastbourne College is led by DofE Manager Seven Summiter and Everest mountaineer Dan Tebay.
 Pupils form teams of seven and receive guidance from a member of staff who acts as their mentor for their programme.
-The scheme is very popular at the College: 86 are pupils currently working towards their silver award, and 43 pupils towards their gold award.
+The scheme is very popular at the College: 86 pupils are currently working towards their silver award, and 43 pupils towards their gold award.

 The award is highly valued by employers and universities.